vkum29/todo-react/readme.md

 - Webpack module bundler is used to resolve dependencies
 - Babel to convert REACT and ES6 code into browser compatible version and
-- Used Flux pattern to organize code
+- Used Redux pattern to organize code

+(Converted earlier done based on flux pattern)

 ## To run application